Overview dashboard

 The average order value (AOV) is calculated by dividing the sum of the total revenue by the total number of transactions.

-The Clickthrough Rate chart displays the ratio of searches followed by a related click on a product, within the chosen filters.
+The Average clickthrough rate chart displays the ratio of searches followed by at least one related click action on a product, within the chosen filters.

 The line graph highlights how the clickthrough rate is attributed to Coveo-powered searches, product listings, and recommendations.